-This booklet has been produced to assist your child with subject choices which will be made in readiness for next September.
+It is the time when our Year 9 make their option choices for September 2021, given where we are we need to do things differently.
+This booklet has been produced and posted to you to assist your child with subject choices which will be made in readiness for next September.
 The requirements of the National Curriculum ensure that a broad and balanced curriculum is experienced in Years 10 and 11.